Modern Tools and Future Trends in Data Collection Methods

 • How It’s Transforming Data Collection:

-• Advanced analytics identify correlations and trends that manual analysis would miss.
+• Advanced analytics identify correlations and trends that manual analysis typically misses.

 • Example: An e-commerce business leverages big data to analyze customer purchasing patterns, enabling personalized marketing campaigns.